clydeknox/PDFGuard-Secure-and-Sanitize-PDFs-with-Python/README.md

 - PDFGuard is designed to enhance the security of PDF files by removing potential security threats and hidden content.
 However, it may not guarantee complete security for all types of PDFs.
 - The output PDFs may not retain the same quality and text selectability as the input PDFs.
-- If you require additional security measures, such as encryption or password protection for your PDFs, you should explore other tools and methods.
+- If you require additional security measures for your PDFs, you should explore other tools and methods.